Nayara de Deus

-Biography

 Career

 Graduated in journalism from Methodist University of São Paulo in 2006, she had a good part of her career focused on textual production.
 As a reporter, she worked in the Politics and Cities editorials on daily forms.
 With corporate communications, she wrote to Avon and Citibank employees.
 However, she never hid her aims by writing stories for the housing movement, among other areas of public interest.

 In 2009, she realized participations in the TV series Som & Fúria on Rede Globo, sharing credits with Andréa Beltrão, Dan Stulbach and Daniel de Oliveira.

 She was one of the competitors from eighteenth season of the Brazilian version of the Big Brother, broadcast by Rede Globo in 2018, considered strong in the reality show, authentic and marked by its positions on social themes and representativity.

 At dawn on May 1, 2018, she was responsible for the real-time coverage, via Instagram, of the fire at the Edifício Wilton Paes de Almeida, a major disaster that occurred in the region of Largo do Paissandu, in the center of São Paulo.
 Work that gained prominence in the media and had the accompaniment of all the great press, that only arrived at the place 4 hours after the first information yielded by the journalist.
 Well-known portals such as Folha de São Paulo, O Globo and Bild of Germany, released their first online notes on the fateful night through interviews and images collected by the action of the communicator.

 Since July 25, 2018, she has presented the program Apurando com Nay de Deus, screened by YouTube where she talks about accessible and sustainable fashion, among social and lifestyle guidelines.

 She participated in the "Apocalipse em Caruaru" interpreting Gypsy, in the same year, she had a brief passage as a current affairs reporter in the program TV Fama of the São Paulo television station Rede TV!.